 The first time you attempt to register for a given term, you must first review the registration agreement (a copy of which appears below) and agree to the conditions before you can proceed with online registration.

 - Nonpayment of tuition and fees and nonattendance of classes does not constitute official withdrawals from Dominican University.
-Withdrawal from Dominican University can only be accomplished by filing a complete Drop/Add/Withdrawal Form in the Office of the Registrar.
+Withdrawal from Dominican University can only be accomplished by completing the online Add/Drop or Withdrawal processes and submitting the forms to Stars Connect by the appropriate deadlines.

 - All financial obligations are due in full by the first day of your class.
 If you are unable to pay in full, arrangements must be made with the Student Accounts Office.